AbhinavGupta-de/GPT-Teaching-Assistant/readme.md

 3. **Creating a Prompt**: When a user submits a question, the clearDoubts method is invoked.
 This method uses the PromptTemplate class to create a Prompt object by replacing placeholders in the template with the actual question provided by the user.

 4. **Generating a Response**: The generated Prompt is sent to the GPT model using the chatClient.
 The GPT model processes the prompt and returns a response, which is then relayed back to the user.
 This response focuses on guiding the user through hints and explanations without directly providing the solution.

+**Note**: I didn't send the whole context of messages for now, but it could be done as it will generate helpful insights for the user.
+I wasn't able to implement this because of lack of time.

 ## Prompt Design